leizhao2018/aa/README.md

 The function of match_raw_raltime:
+1. Get the start time and the end time of each raw folder data.
-      match the file and telementy.
-      we can known how many file send to the satallite
+2. Match the file and telementy. we can known how many file send to the satallite.
+3. Caculate the numbers of  succeesful matchs
+4. Caculate the numbers of transmissions during time of raw folder
+5. Caculate the percent of successful matching in raw folder and transmission